The Western Australian Museum acknowledges and respects the Traditional Owners of their ancestral lands, waters and skies.

 A grinning Daniel towers over the diminutive Giuseppina as they embrace.

-Giuseppina with her grandson Daniel Ricciardo.
+Giuseppina with grandson Daniel Ricciardo.

 Credit: Ricciardo Family